 One of the unique qualities of the Internet is that it is interoperable; dynamic, and can even be recognized as fluid.
 The 1% rule, or 1-9-90 rule and/or axiom (sometimes 89:10:1 ratio, or the 90-9-1 principle) of reference was created more than 10 years ago, and continually holds relevance today.
-Let’s just call it the 1% rule during this contextual post.
+Let’s just call it the 1% rule during this contextual content.

 The 1% rule; on the internet, in the blogosphere, a term recognized by bloggers Ben McConnell, and Jackie Huba in 2006 states that only 1 out of every 100 people on average create content on the internet, the rest of the people only consume it.
 As an extension, the 90-9-1 rule says that out of every 100 people on the internet, only 1 human (person / individual) creates content, 9 people engage with it, and the rest of 90 just view it, that is, consume it without any reaction, or reciprocation.
 Initially, the research that supported this rule was based on Google, Yahoo, YouTube, and other health communities.

 The Facebook reach of a post of a page is a live example of this rule, explaining why there is often a huge difference in its reach, as compared to the engagement, such as reactions, likes, and comments.

 Further, the rule applies to individual daos, ecosystems, communities, platforms, and not the internet as a whole.
 This means that an individual user might be an active content creator on a blockchain, or even Quora, and might just be a viewer on Reddit.
 It is even applicable to metaverses, websites, chats, and apps like Uhive, Instagram, Telegram, and Snapchat, which make it so easy to create content.
 Including shareable social media platforms like Vero, and Pinterest.